stefaniuk/link-capture-browser-extension/docs/adr/ADR-002_Extension_API_Authentication.md

 7. **State validation** — the service worker verifies that the returned `state` matches the value it sent in step 3 to guard against CSRF attacks.
 8. **Token exchange** — the service worker sends a POST request directly to the authorisation server's token endpoint, providing the `authorization_code`, the original `code_verifier`, the `client_id`, `redirect_uri`, and `grant_type=authorization_code`.
 Because the extension is a public client, no `client_secret` is included.
 9. **Token response** — the authorisation server validates the code and the PKCE `code_verifier` against the previously received `code_challenge`.
 If valid, it returns a short-lived `access_token` and, if the server policy permits, a `refresh_token`.
-10. **Token storage** — the service worker stores the tokens in memory (or `chrome.storage.session` for service-worker lifecycle resilience).
-Tokens are never written to `chrome.storage.local` or `chrome.storage.sync` to limit persistence and exposure.
+10. **Token storage** — the service worker stores access tokens in memory (or `chrome.storage.session` for service-worker lifecycle resilience) and persists refresh tokens in `chrome.storage.local` for the active environment so authentication can survive browser restarts.
+Access tokens are never written to `chrome.storage.local` or `chrome.storage.sync`, and refresh tokens are never written to `chrome.storage.sync`.
 11. **Authenticated API request** — for each API call the service worker attaches the access token as `Authorization: Bearer <access_token>` over HTTPS.
 12. **API response** — the backend API validates the bearer token (signature, expiry, audience, scopes) and returns the response.
 If the token is invalid or expired, the API responds with `401 Unauthorized`.
 13. **Token refresh (when access token expires)** — if the API returns `401` and a refresh token is available, the service worker sends a token refresh request to the authorisation server's token endpoint with `grant_type=refresh_token` and the current `refresh_token`.
 The authorisation server returns a new `access_token` and, if rotating refresh tokens are enabled, a new `refresh_token`.
-The service worker retries the original API request with the new access token.
+The service worker replaces the persisted refresh token for the active environment and retries the original API request with the new access token.
 14. **Re-authentication (when refresh is unavailable or fails)** — if no refresh token exists, or the refresh request fails (for example because the refresh token has been revoked or has expired), the service worker clears all stored tokens and prompts the user to sign in again by repeating the flow from step 1.

+15. **Browser restart continuity** — after a full browser restart, the service worker restores the authenticated session for the active environment by loading the persisted refresh token from `chrome.storage.local` and exchanging it for a new access token before the next protected API request.
+If that refresh fails, the service worker clears the stored refresh token and requires interactive sign-in.

 ```mermaid
 sequenceDiagram